juampi20/prog-2/tp1/calculator/README.md

 ## Getting Started

-When you run `Calculator.java`, you can input multiple numbers and then choose the math operator.
+When you run `src/Calculator.java`, you can input multiple numbers and then choose the math operator.

 ## Folder Structure